 Now that we have our lists of 105 questions, 115 prepositions and 305 alphabetical search queries we can now deep-dive into each list and choose search terms that we think would make great blog post topics for helping people learn more about pomade.

-After much curation we have our list of question based keywords that we have cut and pasted into a text file.
+After much curation, we have our list of question-based keywords that we have cut and paste into a text file.
 Save your text file somewhere safe.
-Next we will make use of Google AdWords Keyword Planner to further flesh out our question based keyword research and look at average monthly trend for our selected list.
+Next, we will make use of the Google Ads Keyword Planner to further flesh out our question-based keyword research and look at the average monthly trend for our selected list.

 Note: we have set the Keyword Planner to give us data from all locations.